-The world population is approaching 7 billion, when 200 years ago it was just 1 billion.
+The world population is now over 8 billion, when 200 years ago it was just 1 billion.
 Almost all of the population growth over the next 50 years is projected in the world’s poorest regions.
 This will inevitably lead to unprecedented social and environmental strains, and to an enormous increase in global migration.

 The guiding principle of sustainable development is development that meets the needs of the present – without compromising the ability of future generations to meet their own needs.
 In a world with almost one billion people hungry – where every five seconds a child dies from hunger-related causes – we are obviously not even meeting the needs of the present.